Use the guide library

 Dates, arrival city, group comfort, must-see priority, and preferred contact channel.

 Amber: the route can work, but Zhangjiajie needs protected weather buffer and you should not add Guilin unless the trip becomes longer.
-Confirm arrival city, walking comfort, and whether mountain scenery matters more than city variety before booking.
+Confirm arrival city, walking comfort, and whether agency support is needed for the mountain section before booking.

-Route review covers pacing, transport pressure, family or senior comfort, risky destination combinations, walking load, season fit, and missing details before booking.
+Route review covers pacing, transport pressure, family or senior comfort, risky destination combinations, walking load, season fit, missing details, and whether travel-agency support is justified before booking.
 Replies usually arrive within 24-48 hours when possible.

-No payment, deposit, or card is needed before the first route verdict.
+No payment, deposit, or card is needed before the first route and agency-fit note.

 A person checks pace, transfers, season, walking load, and route order together.